dialmaster/spotify_monitor/README.md

 - If the callback fails, verify that you've correctly set up the Redirect URI in your Spotify Developer Dashboard
 - If you need to authenticate again, visit `http://localhost:8888/login` in your browser
 - If age evaluation isn't working, check that you've provided a valid OpenAI API key in your config file
+- If lyrics aren't showing up, verify your Genius API key or Spotify Web Cookies are correct
+- For puppeteer issues on Linux, ensure you've installed the required dependencies: `sudo apt-get install -y libgbm1`
+- Make sure you're using the same browser for the app where you're already logged into Spotify